behrad-kzm/Quizer/README.md

 #### Domain

-The `Domain` is basically what is your App about and what it can do (Entities, UseCase etc.) **It does not depend on UIKit or any persistence framework**, and it doesn't have implementations apart from entities
+The `Domain` is basically what is the App about and what it can do (Entities, UseCase etc.) **It does not depend on UIKit or any persistence framework**, and it doesn't have implementations apart from entities

 #### Platform

 The `Platform` is a concrete implementation of the `Domain` in a specific platform like iOS.
 It does hide all implementation details.

 #### Application
 `Application` is responsible for delivering information to the user and handling user input.
-It can be implemented with any delivery pattern e.g (MVVM, MVC, MVP).
-This is the place for your `UIView`s and `UIViewController`s.
+It can be implemented with any delivery pattern e.g (in quiz app is MVVM).
+This is the place for `UIView`s and `UIViewController`s.
 As you will see from the quiz app, `ViewControllers` are completely independent of the `Platform`.
 The only responsibility of a view controller is to "bind" the UI to the Domain to make things happen.

 ### Refrences
 * [RxSwift](https://github.com/ReactiveX/RxSwift)